-Electrical conductivity (EC) is the total concentration of inorganic ions (particularly sodium, chlorides, carbonates, magnesium, calcium, potassium and sulphates).
+Electrical conductivity (EC) is the total concentration of inorganic ions (particularly sodium, chlorides, carbonates, magnesium, calcium, potassium and sulfates).
 Conductivity is often used as a measure of salinity.
 The conductivity level can directly affect the use of the water.
 For example, flora and fauna have varying tolerance levels to salinity.
-Therefore, this can have adverse effects on crops and stock.
+Therefore, this can have adverse effects on crops and stock as well.

-Electrical conductivity ranged from 1.517mS/cm at Spoonbill (BRN13) to 25.7mS/cm at Murphy Gully (BRN2).
+Electrical conductivity ranged from 4.441.517mS/cm at Spoonbill (BRN13) to 29.325.7mS/cm at Murphy Gully (BRN2).
 All sites except Spoonbill (BRN13) and Marda Brook (BRN26) during the August sampling occasion consistently exceeded the ANZECC guidelines for freshwater lowland rivers of 0.12mS/cm to 0.3mS/cm (Figure 9).
-It should be noted that of the sites that exceeded the guidelines for ecosystem value, the majority of them were also within the brackish to saline levels (brackish water is between 3mS/cm and 9.1mS/cm, saline water is between 9.5mS/cm and 23mS/cm), anything above 1.6 is becoming brackish and would be detrimental for irrigation of stone fruit and citrus orchards.
-All sites sampled in October except Spoonbill (BRN13) and Marbling Brook (BRN23) also exceeded the ANZECC guidelines for freshwater lowland rivers (Figure 9)
+It should be noted that of the sites that exceeded the guidelines for ecosystem value, the majority of them were also within the brackish to saline levels11occasion Brackish water is between 3mS/cm and 9.1mS/cm, saline water is between 9.5mS/cm and 23mS/cm), anything above 1.6 is becoming brackish and would be detrimental for irrigation of stone fruit and citrus orchards All sites sampled in October except Spoonbill (BRN13) and Marbling Brook (BRN23) also exceeded the ANZECC guidelines for freshwater lowland rivers (Figure 9).

-Spoonbill (BRN13) and Marda Brook (BRN26) recorded marginal levels of EC during 2010.
-Wannamal South (BRN4) Bindoon River (BRN10) Aquila (BRN14), Spice Brook (BRN15), Toodyay Creek (BRN17), Julimar Tributary (BNR19), Chittering Valley (BRN20), Keating Rd (BRN21), South Chittering Ck (BRN22), Marbling brook (BRN23), Moondyne (BRN24) and Yalliawirra recorded brackish levels during 2010.
-Murphy Gully (BRN2), West Point Creek (BRN3), Udamung creek (BRN5), Kangaroo Gully (BRN6), Romany Creek (BNR7), Longbridge (BRN8), Wootra Brook (BRN9), Gray Rd (BRN27), Flat Rocks Rd (BRN12), Lake Rd (BRN15) and Julimar Bridge (BRN18) were identified as saline sampling sites.
-The Marbling Brook which is the last 'freshwater' perennial stream in the

-Brockman River catchment recorded marginal conductivity readings in 2008 and 2009.
-In 2010 it was recorded as brackish.
-The increasing conductivity levels in the Marbling Brook could be a direct result of the increased pressure on the aquatic ecosystem due to surrounding development and the number of bores drawing up water in Maryville.
+andSpoonbill (BRN13) and Marda Brook (BRN26) recorded marginal levels of EC on both occasions in 20102.
+Wannamal South (BRN4), Bindoon River (BRN10), Aquila (BRN14), Spice Brook (BRN16), Toodyay Creek (BRN17), Chittering Valley (BRN20), Keating Rd (BRN21), Chittering Ck (BRN22), Moondyne (BRN24) and Yalliawirra (BRN25) recorded brackish levels during 20120.
+Murphy Gully (BRN1), West Point Creek (BRN3), uLongbridge (BRN8), ,Wootra Brook (BRN9), andJulimar Tributary (BNR19) Gray Rd (BRN27), Flat Rocks Rd (BRN12), Lake Rd (BRN15) and Julimar Bridge (BRN18) were identified as saline sampling sites.
+The Marbling Brook which is the last 'freshwater' perennial stream in the Brockman River catchment recorded marginal conductivity readings in 2008 and 2009.
+In 2010 it was recorded as brackish, while in 2012 it gave marginal readings.
+The increasing conductivity levels in the Marbling Brook could be a direct result of the increased pressure on the aquatic ecosystem due to surrounding development and the number of bores drawing up waterthe M estate in Maryville.
 These results have caused landholders in the catchment to voice their concerns over the lack of good quality water required for new and expanding agricultural developments over the years (WRC, 2003).
-Ongoing monitoring is essential.
+Ongoing monitoring is essential.MBrook thand.
+In 2012, the rainfall was again below average and this has showed in the EC level with a marginal reading.